-Each week Tahir Johnson, the National Cannabis Industry Association’s Diversity, Equity and Inclusion Manager hosts cannabis industry operators, advocates, and allies to discuss issues related to social equity and highlight their experiences, challenges and success stories as minorities in the cannabis industry.
+This collection of podcast episodes from Summer 2020 through February 2021, feature Tahir Johnson, formerly NCIA’s’s Diversity, Equity, and Inclusion Manager, where he hosted cannabis industry operators, advocates, and allies to discuss issues related to social equity and highlight their experiences, challenges, and success stories as minorities in the cannabis industry.

 Cannabis Doing Good is a platform to create opportunities for cannabis and communities to collaborate, to inspire new ways of people, planet, and business engagement, and to showcase companies doing good.
 Cannabis Doing Good aims to create a purpose-driven cannabis network, showcase companies doing good, and set the standard for social responsibility in the cannabis sector.
 Courtney Mathis is the CEO and co-founder of Cannabis Doing Good and Kelly Perez is President/co-founder.

 Venus Hemachandra is the co-founder and Chief Executive Officer at Herbiculture.